 Spray Painting – This helps build hand strength!

 Twing and Bead Fairy Wands – I bet this will encourage pretend play too!

 Classic Outdoor Activities That Promote Social-Emotional and Problem Solving Skills

 Hide and Seek Yes this teaches patience and forces children to listen and observe.
 Set the boundaries clearly before playing.
-Also, for many of you teachers, this will not be permitted by most schools, so this is best at home!
+Also, for many of you teachers, outdoor activities like this will not be permitted by most schools, so this is best at home!

-Listening Walks are no cost, low stress, and don’t just help children learn to listen and be mindful; they also help kids learn about their neighborhood.
+Listening Walks are no cost, low stress, outdoor activities for kids.
+They don’t just help children learn to listen and be mindful; they also help kids learn about their neighborhood.
 What are normal sounds, what are scary ones?
 These walks are wonderful, especially during busy and stressful times like at the start of a new school year.